npmitchell/tubular/docs/_sources/index.rst.txt

 	git pull

-We have tried our best to keep dependencies to an absolute minimum.
+We have tried to keep dependencies to a minimum.
 One package that TubULAR will try to use if your surfaces are so "prickly" that they would cause potential issues is gptoolbox.
 This is a *MATLAB* package, but it has some mex files, which are *MATLAB*'s way of interfacing with custom *C++* code.
 If that sounds complicated, don't worry -- all you need to do is additionally download a copy of gptoolbox and compile it by typing a few lines in a *Terminal* window.
 If you like, you can also skip this step, go straight to the examples and deal with any potential issues by tweaking TubULAR's surface extraction parameters.

 First download **gptoolbox** inside ``tubular/external/``.